stevegrunwell/value-objects/slides.md

 One drawback to value objects is that we need to be clever when comparing them, because each time we call the constructor we get a new instance of the object.

-Given two instances of Age with the same value of 40, they will evaluate as loosely equal but, because they are separate instances, will fail a strict equality check.
+Given two instances of AverageRating with the same value of 4.00, they will evaluate as loosely equal but, because they are separate instances, will fail a strict equality check.

 There are a few ways we can address this: